darshanbaral/kitab/README.md

 ## Adding books

 - Create a folder inside the `content` folder for each book
-- Add `_index.md` inside the folder for book with meta data such as book title, author, and date.
+- Add `_index.md` inside the folder for book with meta data such as book title, author, book cover image, and date.
 - Create a new file for each chapter of the book.

+### Book Cover Images

+The book cover image can be specified in the `_index.md` of the section folder.
+If the book cover image is big in size, a copy that is reduced in size can be specified as a thumbnail.
+See the [`_index.md`](https://github.com/darshanbaral/kitab/tree/master/exampleSite/content/emma) in exampleSite for example.